-In fact, so common is this practice that 53% of mobile users and 70% of tablet users stated in a Kaspersky Labs survey that they use public wifi.
+Connecting to public wifi is a common practice.
+In fact, 53% of mobile users and 70% of tablet users stated in a Kaspersky Labs survey that they use public wifi.
 A similar study by the Identity Theft Resource Center found that while 79% of those surveyed understood that using public wifi could lead to identity theft, only 29% of used appropriate security tactics to protect themselves.

 Many public wifi users access their work email or other business-related data via these networks.
 So how can you protect yourself and your business when using free wifi or a hotspot?
 Here’s what you need to know.